Muriel-Salvan/AutoTest/README.md

 This can be achieved using the `build.cmd` tool, from a command-line session:

+1. You'll need the Creation Kit installed in your Skyrim SE instllation path.
+The Creation Kit can be installed easily via Steam.

+2. You'll need to get the Creation Kit source scripts uncompressed from your `<gameDir>\Data\Scripts.zip` into `<gameDir>\Data`.

+3. For Skyrim SSE, you need to copy all script files from `Scripts\Source` to `Source\Scripts` as their default location changed between Skyrim and Skyrim Special Edition.
+This includes scripts from the CreationKit, SKSE, SkyUILib and ConsoleUtilSSE.

-1. If the game directory is not the default one (standard Skyrim SSE installed via Steam), then set the `gameDir` variable to the game path.
+4. If the game directory is not the default one (standard Skyrim SSE installed via Steam), then set the `gameDir` variable to the game path.
   Example:
   ```bat
   set "gameDir=C:\My Games\Skyrim"
   ```

-2. If PapyrusUtils is installed in another location than the game data path, set the `papyrusUtilDir` variable to its path.
+5. If PapyrusUtils is installed in another location than the game data path, set the `papyrusUtilDir` variable to its path.
   Example:
   ```bat
   set "PapyrusUtils=C:\My Mods\PapyrusUtils"
   ```

-3. If ConsoleUtil is installed in another location than the game data path, set the `consoleUtilDir` variable to its path.
+6. If ConsoleUtil is installed in another location than the game data path, set the `consoleUtilDir` variable to its path.
   Example:
   ```bat
   set "consoleUtilDir=C:\My Mods\ConsoleUtil"
   ```
+  Please note that you may have to move the script sources of ConsoleUtil from `Scripts\Source` to `Source\Scripts` as their default location changed between Skyrim and Skyrim Special Edition.

-4. If SkyUILib is installed in another location than the game data path, set the `skyUILibDir` variable to its path.
+7. If SkyUILib is installed in another location than the game data path, set the `skyUILibDir` variable to its path.
   Example:
   ```bat
   set "skyUILibDir=C:\My Mods\SkyUILib"
   ```
   Please note that you may have to move the script sources of SkyUILib from `Scripts\Source` to `Source\Scripts` as their default location changed between Skyrim and Skyrim Special Edition.

-5. You'll need [7-zip](https://www.7-zip.org/) to package AutoTest.
+8. You'll need [7-zip](https://www.7-zip.org/) to package AutoTest.
 If 7-zip is installed to a non-standard location, specify the path to 7-zip using the `sevenZipDir` variable.
   Example:
   ```bat
   set "sevenZipDir=C:\Programs\7zip"
   ```

-6. You'll need [`md_to_bbcode`](https://github.com/Muriel-Salvan/md_to_bbcode) to generate documentation for NexusMods.
+9. You'll need [`md_to_bbcode`](https://github.com/Muriel-Salvan/md_to_bbcode) to generate documentation for NexusMods.
 Make sure it is installed (meaning that `md_to_bbcode --version` works).

-7. Launch the `build.cmd` command from the root of the repository:
+10. Launch the `build.cmd` command from the root of the repository:
   ```bat
   build.cmd
   ```